shabbirvividads/tauch-terminal/wp-content/themes/tauchterminal/readme.txt

 This theme includes a child theme to be able to easily customize the theme.
 The Tauch Terminal Bootstrap Child theme is for users and developers and comes with a style.css and functions.php file.
 Just copy the tauchterminal-child directory into your /themes directory and make your changes there.

-For more information on the Tauch Terminal Bootstrap theme go to [http://xtremelysocial.com/wordpress/flat/].

 == LICENSE ==

-Tauch Terminal Bootstrap WordPress theme, Copyright (C) 2014 XtremelySocial Tauch Terminal Bootstrap WordPress theme is licensed under the GPL.
+Tauch Terminal Bootstrap WordPress theme, Copyright (C) 2014 Nessie Tauch Terminal Bootstrap WordPress theme is licensed under the GPL.

 Userscores WordPress Starter Theme - ​http://underscores.me/